madhurimarawat/ML-Model-Datasets-Using-Streamlits/README.md

 ```

 ## Running Project in Streamlit Server
-<p>Make Sure all depencies are already satisfied before running the app.</p>
+<p>Make Sure all dependencies are already satisfied before running the app.</p>

 1. We can Directly run streamlit app  with the following command-<br>
 ```